Career Profile: Network Administrator

 Why Is Network Administration a Job of Tomorrow?

 Network administrators, who are responsible for the design and installation of an organization’s computer systems, will be sought after.
-Employment opportunities for network administrators are expected to grow 27 percent by 2016, according to the Bureau of Labor Statistics.
+Employment opportunities for network administrators are expected to grow 27 percent, according to the Bureau of Labor Statistics.
 Network administrators make an average salary of $62,130 annually.

 What Does a Network Administrator Do?